davisanc/AzureSecurityLabs/README.md

 #### Using ARM Templates

 We have included a json file to deploy the application gateway as an ARM template.
 The template, **app_gw-security-labs.json** is listed above in this repository.
-Click on **Raw** , copy the content of the file and save it to a notepad file on your PC with the same name
+Click on **Raw** , copy the content of the file and paste it to a new file in Visual Studio Code.
+Save it as a json file with the same name

 To deploy the template, on the Azure Portal go to **Create a resource** at the left panel, search for **Template Deployment**, click **Create**, and then click **Build your own template in the editor**